Soum-ik/Soum-ik/README.md

 <marquee align="left">A passionate frontend developer from Bangladesh</marquee>
 <br/>
 <p align="left">Hi, I am Soumik.
 I am an experienced front-end web developer.
 I have worked in multiple technologies to build websites and web applications.
 For me as a professional web developer, learning new technologies on the web is my passion.
-Right now, I am working as a Front-end developer on a different platform.
+Right now, I am working as a MERN.
 Just to inform you, JavaScript is my love.
 I love to code in JavaScript and build projects in JavaScript.
 <p/>
 </p>